 When you arrive in Green River the day before your trip, there will be a pre-trip orientation meeting at 8:00 p.m.
 (Mountain Time).
 A Holiday representative will give you a short orientation on all aspects of river travel.
 At this time we will issue your waterproof bags, answer any questions you may have, and finalize your flight departure time for the trip.
-If you plan on buying any last minute items from our accessory’s store, please plan to do so at this time (see check list of what to bring for a list of items you can find at our store).
+If you plan on buying any last minute items from our accessory’s store, please plan to do so at this time see our packing check list for a list of items you can find at our store).
 Special Note: Due to the limited space and weight on the aircraft.
 If you have any specialty sodas, beer, wine or other extra heavy items, please bring items to our headquarters by 2:00 p.m. the day prior to your trip (see beverages).

 Beginning of the trip: On the morning of your trip, plan to arrive promptly at the pre-determined time established at the pre-trip orientation meeting.
 We will then take you to the local airstrip.
 Our pre-scheduled flight will be waiting to take you to the embarkation point (30 minutes).
 The flight is on a small single engine type aircraft.